Ely Culbertson: Life

 Culbertson was born in Poiana Vărbilău in Romania to an American mining engineer, Almon Culbertson, and his Russian wife, Xenya Rogoznaya.
 He attended the École des sciences économiques et politiques at the Sorbonne in Paris, and the University of Geneva.
 His facility for languages was extraordinary: he spoke Russian, English, French, German, Czech and Spanish fluently, with a reading knowledge of five others, and a knowledge of Latin and classical Greek.
 In spite of his education, his erudition was largely self-acquired: he was a born autodidact.

 After the Russian Revolution (1917), Culbertson lived for four years in Paris and other European cities by exploiting his skill as a card player.
 In 1921 he moved to the United States, earning his living from winnings at auction bridge and poker.
-In 1923 he married Mrs. Josephine Murphy Dillon, a successful teacher of auction bridge and a leading woman player, in Manhattan.
+In 1923 he married Josephine Murphy, a successful teacher of auction bridge and a leading player, in Manhattan.
 They were successful as both players and teachers, and later as publishers.
 Josephine Culbertson retained the surname after their divorce in 1938; indeed, a revised edition of Culbertson's Contract Bridge in Ten Minutes was published under her name in 1951.

 Gradually the new game of contract bridge began to replace auction bridge, and Culbertson saw his opportunity to overtake the leaders of auction bridge.
 Culbertson planned a far-reaching and successful campaign to promote himself as the leader of the new game.
 As player, organizer, bidding theorist, magazine editor, and team leader, he was a key figure in the growth of contract bridge in its great boom years of the 1930s.